 A "hidden treasure".
-A place like none other--ample parking, surfaced roads, surrounded by fall splendor, located on a dead end road, a safe environment, free admission as well as a complete selection of pumpkins and other fall decorating needs.
+A place like none other--ample parking, surrounded by fall splendor, located on a dead end road, a safe environment, free admission as well as a complete selection of pumpkins and other fall decorating needs.

 Feedlot to Pumpkin Patch